-Derailers identify specific areas where we can take action.
+Derailers identify specific areas where leaders can take action.
 They often give us the “why” behind the results, and they provide a leader with a sense of their emotional intelligence when dealing with others.

-- Shows excitement for and engagement in the work that he/she does.
+Shows excitement for and engagement in the work that he/she does.

-- Fosters energy, enthusiasm, and commitment in others.
+Fosters energy, enthusiasm, and commitment in others.

-- Sets a good example of the behavior he/she asks for.
+Sets a good example of the behavior he/she asks for.

-- Creates an environment in which others choose to do their best.
+Creates an environment in which others choose to do their best.

 Customizing Assessment Questions

-DecisionWise can work with you to customize your 360 feedback questions.
+DecisionWise can work with you to customize your 360 Feedback questions.
 We map our questions to your leadership competencies, giving you the best survey for your ideal culture.

-Visualizing and Understanding a Participant's 360 Degree Feedback Results
+Visualizing and Understanding 360 Degree Feedback Results

-The results collected from the 360 feedback process are summarized into an individual report.
+The results collected from the 360 Feedback process are summarized into an individual report.
 Scores are separated by different rater groups (self, manager, peers, direct reports, etc.).
 Only the self-scores and the results from a participant’s manager are broken out individually.
 Scores from peers and direct reports are averaged together to protect confidentiality.

 360 Degree Feedback Coaching